Are Sellers More Willing to Negotiate in Northern Virginia?

 Pros of offering concessions:

 - Faster sale: Homes with proactive concession offers (like a rate buydown or closing cost credit included in the listing) tend to attract more showings and offers.
-In a market where homes average 42 days on market, anything that shortens that timeline reduces your carrying costs and emotional stress.
+In a market where homes average 42 days on the market, anything that shortens that timeline reduces your carrying costs and emotional stress.

 Cons of offering concessions: